-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the transition period from:

-Commission File Number: 001-33723

-(Exact name of registrant as specified in its charter)

-Maryland

-(State or other jurisdiction of incorporation or organization)

-41-2230745 (I.R.S.
-Employer Identification No.)

-1300 Post Oak Boulevard, 8th floor

-Houston, TX

-(Address of principal executive offices)

-77056 (Zip Code)

-(Registrant's telephone number including area code)

-n/a

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\blacksquare$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗆 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):
+TRANSITION REPORT PURSUANT TO EXCHANGE ACT OF 1934 SECTION 13 OR 15(d) ( OF THE SECURITIES For the transition period from to Commission F ile Number: 001-33723 apital Corporation rant as specified in its charter) on Maryland (State or other jurisdiction of incorporation or organization) 41-2230745 (I.R.S.
+Employe Identification No 1300 Post Oak Boulevard, 8 th floo Houston, TX (Address of principal executive offices) 77056 (Zip Code) 3) 350-6000 e number including area code) (Former name, former address and for n/a ormer fiscal year, if changed sinc e last report) Exchange Act by check mark whether the registrant (1) has filed all of 1934 during the preceding 12 months (or for such abject to such filing requirements for the past 90 days shorter period that the registrant Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes □ No □ by check mark whether the registrant is a large accelerated pany.
+See the definitions of "large accelerated filer," (Check one): Large acc elerated filer 🗵 Accelerated filer 🗆 Non-accelerated filer □ Smaller reporting company □ Indicate b by check mark whether the registrant is a shell compa ny (as defined in Rule 12b-2 of t he Exchange Act).
+Yes 🗖 No 🗷 The numb per of shares outstanding of the issuer's common stoc k as of November 3, 2016 was 53 3,036,148.

-Large accelerated filer

-Accelerated filer $\Box$

-Non-accelerated filer $\Box$

-Smaller reporting company $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The number of shares outstanding of the issuer's common stock as of November 3, 2016 was 53,036,148.

-PART I
+TABLE OF CONTENTS

-FINANCIAL INFORMATION
+PART I FINANCIAL INFORMATION

 Item 1.
-Consolidated Financial Statements Consolidated Balance Sheets-September 30, 2016 (unaudited) and December 31, 2015 1 Consolidated Statements of Operations (unaudited)-Three and nine months ended September 30, 2016 and 2015 2 Consolidated Statements of Changes in Net Assets (unaudited)-Nine months ended September 30, 2016 and 2015 3 Consolidated Statements of Cash Flows (unaudited)-Nine months ended September 30, 2016 and 2015 4 Consolidated Schedule of Investments (unaudited)-September 30, 2016 5 Consolidated Schedule of Investments-December 31, 2015 33 Notes to Consolidated Financial Statements (unaudited) 60 Consolidated Financial Statement Schedule Consolidated Schedule of Investments in and Advances to Affiliates for the Nine Months Ended September 30, 2016 104 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 109 Item 3.
-Quantitative and Qualitative Disclosures about Market Risk 133 Item 4.
+Consolidated Financial Statements

+Consolidated Balance Sheets-September 30, 2016 (unaudited) and December 31, 2015 1

+Consolidated Statements of Operations (unaudited)-Three and nine months ended

+September 30, 2016 and 2015 2

+Consolidated Statements of Changes in Net Assets (unaudited)-Nine months ended

+September 30, 2016 and 2015 3

+Consolidated Statements of Cash Flows (unaudited)-Nine months ended September 30,

+2016 and 2015 4

+Consolidated Schedule of Investments (unaudited)-September 30, 2016 4 5 33 60

+Consolidated Schedule of Investments-December 31, 2015 33

+Notes to Consolidated Financial Statements (unaudited) 60

+Consolidated Financial Statement Schedule

+Consolidated Schedule of Investments in and Advances to Affiliates for the Nine Months

+Ended September 30, 2016 104

+Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations 109

+Item 3.
+Quantitative and Qualitative Disclosures about Market Risk 133

+Item 4.
 Controls and Procedures 134

+PART II

-PART II OTHER INFORMATION
+OTHER INFORMATION

 Item 1.
 Legal Proceedings 135

 Item 1A.
 Risk Factors 135

 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds 135

 Item 6.
 Exhibits 135

 Signatures 136